TheOfficialFloW/h-encore/README.md

 - via bitcoin `361jRJtjppd2iyaAhBGjf9GUCWnunxtZ49`
 - via [paypal](https://www.paypal.me/flowsupport/20)

-You certainly don't have to donate to me, but if you do via paypal, please consider doing it next week or even next month, since a (small) transactions flood will be quickly noticed, especially if they include some messages, you know which 😉, and my account will be blocked as a result.
+You certainly don't have to donate to me, but if you do via paypal, please consider doing it in a few days, since a (small) transactions flood will be quickly noticed, especially if they include some messages, you know which 😉, and my account will be blocked as a result.
 I really don't want to sound greedy or rude, I highly appreciate your kindness, but because of the same reason, small donations (<5$) are not desirable.
 Oh and if you're blogging about this release, also don't include the paypal link in your post, but simply link this github repository.

 Thank you!